yezkez10/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClinicAssistant home folder.
+**Q**: How do I know why my input is invalid? <br>
+**A**: Ouput messages explaining the reason for error will be shown in the output display box.
+Otherwise, our user guide has some examples of invalid inputs and possible reasons these inputs may be erratic.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When calling ViewAvailable Command for the very first time**, date will not be shown in the timeslot tab as there is no ambiguity.
-Subsequent ViewAvailable Command calls will cause the date to be shown.
+2. **When calling `view` command for the very first time**, there will be no header showing the specified date as there is no ambiguity as to which date the user is searching for.
+Only on subsequent calls will the header be shown.

 <hr style="border:1px solid gray">